INTERMAGNET/imag-tech-man/chapters/submitdata/subqddata.rst

 .. include:: ../../shared/variables.rst
 .. include:: ../../shared/targets.rst

-An observatory sends quasi-definitive data to its assigned GIN via email or web upload.
-The best way to do this is to use the IAGA-2002 data format.
-INTERMAGNET encourages observatories to send quasi-definitive data as soon as possible.
+An observatory can send quasi-definitive data to its assigned GIN via email or web upload.
+Quasi-definitive data should be sent within 3 months of acquisition, however INTERMAGNET encourages observatories to submit quasi-definitive data as soon as possible, preferadly in IAGA-2002 data format with the file name and data type set to quasi-definitive.
-Quasi-definitive data should be sent within 3 months after their acquisition.

 .. _sub_dat_qd_data_upf:

-Update Frequencies and Formats for Preliminary Data
+Update Frequencies and Formats for Quasi-Definitive Data
 ---------------------------------------------------

 Typical update frequencies are updates on a daily or monthly